morewings/cra-template-quickstart-redux/README.md

       ],
     };
     ```
-4. Add rule to `.gitignore` and `.stylelintrc.json` to ignore all css files, since we are generating them.
+4. Add rule to `.gitignore` and `.stylelintrc` to ignore all css files, since we are generating them.

     #### .gitignore